 Citywide Drainage Assessment Report (DAR)

 This report is used as infrastructure management tool to provide a guide for capital planning on drainage projects.
 It is revised annually in November to reflect new projects that have been identified and to remove projects that have been completed.
-Read the current report (PDF).
+Read the 2020 Report.

-The "Stormwater Management Rules (NJAC 7:8)" were adopted February 2, 2004.
+The "Stormwater Management Rules (NJAC 7:8)" were adopted February 2, 2004 and last updated in March of 2020.
 The rules were adopted to conform to the December 1999 Phase II Rules by the EPA which followed up to the 1972 Clean Water Act.
 The State's Stormwater FAQ page provides specific details on the adopted rules.

 The rules require each Municipality to obtain a permit to discharge runoff to the watershed.
 The permit is renewed annually.